How to use the MTA eTix app

 - Log into your account and select the ticket you want to buy.
 Enter your payment information and confirm the transaction.

 - Find purchased tickets in the app’s Ticket Wallet.
 A receipt will automatically be sent to your email address.

+For a step-by-step guide to buying tickets, read our tutorial.
 Buying tickets requires cell connectivity or Wi-Fi.
 (You don’t need cell service or Wi-Fi to activate your ticket and have it validated by a conductor.)